 Around 70% of statements take more than 6 months to be produced.
 Delays in access to support services and negative feedback are not uncommon and can have long lasting impacts for learners and their parents/carers.

 This project is key in supporting and complementary to the work being undertaken by the Department in implementing the new SEN Framework and Code of Practice and the transformational work being undertaken by the Education Authority.
-It is anticipated the project will be taken forward in three phases and will run until September 2020.
+The project is being taken forward in three phases:

 - To transform communication and engagement with Learners, their parents/carers and relevant stakeholders in implementing the new SEN Framework to create a Learner centric system and improve service delivery, experience and outcomes for pupils.